The

 IStatisticsArguments

-defines the tool execution statistics, taking into account all iterations (including the current iteration).
+defines the tool execution statistics, considering all iterations (including the current iteration).

 total_pass : number;